Search for long-lived particles decaying to leptons with large impact parameter in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Introduction

-The CMS Collaboration has previously performed a search for signatures with one displaced electron and one displaced muon, using $\Pp\Pp$ collision data recorded at $\sqrt{s}=8\TeV$~\cite{CMS:DisplacedEMu8TeV}.
+The CMS Collaboration has previously performed a search for signatures with one displaced electron and one displaced muon, using $\Pp\Pp$ collision data recorded at $\sqrt{s}=8\TeV$ and corresponding to an integrated luminosity of 19.7\fbinv~\cite{CMS:DisplacedEMu8TeV}.
 Both this previous analysis and the one described in this paper, which uses data recorded at $\sqrt{s}=13\TeV$, are optimized to the phase space just beyond the sensitivity of prompt searches but with smaller displacements than other searches for long-lived BSM signatures.
-As a result, this search is sensitive to LLPs with lifetimes between approximately $10^{\text{-}4}$ and 100\unit{ns}.
+As a result, this search is sensitive to LLPs with proper decay lengths (\ctz) between approximately $10^{\text{-}3}$ and $10^{3}\cm$, where $c$ is the speed of light and $\tau_0$ is the proper lifetime.
 These two analyses are unique in that they allow but do not require the displaced final-state particles to originate from a common vertex.
 Such a vertex is often required in other searches under the assumption that an LLP will decay to multiple leptons.
 In contrast, here we perform an inclusive search that is sensitive to one LLP that decays to multiple leptons, two LLPs that each decay to at least one lepton, and any other topology whose final state includes at least two displaced leptons.
 The search described in this paper uses data taken with the CMS detector during 2016, 2017, and 2018.
 We conduct a search for events in which there are one electron and one muon, two electrons, or two muons in the final state, where both of the leptons are displaced from the beam axis.
 With respect to the previous search, this search is based on about a factor of 6 larger integrated luminosity, is performed at a higher $\sqrt{s}$, and adds two same-flavor channels corresponding to the $\Pe\Pe$ and $\Pgm\Pgm$ final states.

 This search is designed to be model independent and to be sensitive to as many event topologies as possible.
 Consequently, the event selection focuses exclusively on a displaced, isolated dilepton signature and does not try to identify signal events using hadronic activity or missing transverse momentum from undetected particles.
-In this way, we retain sensitivity to any model that can produce leptons with displacements on the order of 0.01 to 10\cm, regardless of whether these leptons are accompanied by jets, missing transverse momentum, or other kinematic features.
+In this way, we retain sensitivity to any model that can produce leptons with displacements on the order of 0.01 to 10\cm and with sufficiently high momenta, regardless of whether these leptons are accompanied by jets, missing transverse momentum, or other kinematic features.